 Former St John Fisher School, Chatham

-Residential-led regeneration proposals for the former St John Fisher Catholic Comprehensive School site in Ordnance Street, Chatham are currently at draft design stage.
-This consultation website has been launched on behalf of Eutopia Homes, the new owners of the site to help local residents, businesses and other interest groups find out more about the emerging plans and provide their feedback.
+Residential-led regeneration proposals for the former St John Fisher Catholic Comprehensive School site in Ordnance Street, Chatham have now been submitted to Medway Council following local community consultation.
+This website has been launched on behalf of Eutopia Homes, the new owners of the site to help local residents, businesses and other interest groups find out more about the emerging plans and provide their feedback at pre-application stage.
+Medway Council is carrying out its own local consultation on the application prior to a taking a decision at its Planning Committee, which is expected to take place in the autumn of 2024.

 Background and existing condition